 From task to solution

-In this case the task is enough clear.
-Looking back to previous example we can figure out that a easy solution could be to copy the previous code and act on thread sleep Looking at timing diagram it is clear that the timing is achieved using the sleep.
-So to double the frequency we just have to half the sleep time.
+Looking back to previous example we can figure out that a easy solution could be to copy the previous code and act on thread sleep: to double the frequency we just have to half the sleep time.

 For a generic STM32 Nucleo-64 the implementation would be

 To conclude this exercise lets point out something about timing.
 In all the timing diagrams we have stated that the turn-on/turn-off of the the Green LED is instantaneous.
 In reality the change of the status of a digital output PIN involves some logic circuitry and this means that palTogglePad() requires a non-zero time to be put in practice.
-Anyway the execution time is in the order of hundreds of nanoseconds which is much smaller than hundreds of milliseconds.
+The execution time is nonetheless mush smaller as it in the order of hundreds of nanoseconds.
 Thus, we can confidently say that the turn-on/turn-off of the LED is almost instantaneous.

 If you are interested in this argument you should absolutely walk through this further reading about scheduling and multi-threading.